Successful Rice Farming and Processing in Nigeria Guidelines

 Successful-rice-farming-guidelines

-If you're interested in seeing how to put all this information together in order to start a rice farming or rice processing business, then you need to get our rice farming and processing business plan.
+If you're interested in seeing how to put all this information together in order to start a rice farming and processing business, then you need to get our rice farming and processing business plan.

 Our rice farming and processing business plan will show you the business of rice farming and processing.
-It will show you an analysis of the rice market, consumption trends, rice marketing and sales, 5 years operations financials (profit and loss, balance sheet and cash flow statements) and so much more!
+It will show you how to setup your rice farm, equipment you need for rice processing, an analysis of the rice market, consumption trends, rice marketing and sales, 5 years operations financials (profit and loss, balance sheet and cash flow statements) and so much more!

 Our rice farming and processing business plan costs N150,000.
-To make offline payment to get our rice farming and processing business plan, send an email to agsolutions@agricdemy.com
+To make offline payment to get our rice farming and processing business plan, call/chat with us on +2348089864121 or send an email to agsolutions@agricdemy.com

 SSL Certificates